shanto20-dev/leagueofdata/README.md

 # leagueofdata
 ## Background and Overview

-League of Data is a visually compelling data visualizer for League of Legends data about any player of your choosing.
+League of Data is a visually compelling data visualizer for League of Legends data for any player of your choosing.
 League of Data offers two pages of data - stats about the player in general and stats about the player's recent games.

 ## Functionality and MVPs